Finding Legal Help

 Judge Gregory K. Orme was appointed to the Utah Court of Appeals by Gov. Norman H. Bangerter in January 1987, when the court was first established.
 He has served on the court for over thirty years and is the court's Presiding Judge.
 He graduated from the University of Utah, magna cum laude, in 1975.
 Three years later he received a law degree with high honors from George Washington University, in Washington D.C.
 Judge Orme served as a law clerk to Judge Monroe G. McKay, Tenth Circuit Court of Appeals.
 He was a partner in the law firm of VanCott, Bagley, Cornwall & McCarthy at the time of his appointment to the Utah Court of Appeals.
 Judge Orme has served a prior term as presiding judge, four terms on the Judicial Council, six years as chair of the Ethics Advisory Committee, ten years on the Judicial Performance Evaluation Committee, six years as chair of the Commissioner Conduct Committee, and twelve years on the Utah Sentencing Commission.
 Judge Orme currently serves on the Utah Supreme Court's Advisory Committee on the Rules of Appellate Procedure and is the judicial advisor to the Utah Bar Journal.
 He was a member of the executive committee of the Utah State Bar's Appellate Practice Section for many years.
 Judge Orme is the recipient of the Utah State Bar's annual awards for Young Lawyer of the Year (1986) and Judge of the Year (2007).
 He is a Life Fellow of the American Bar Foundation.
 11/17

-Judge Michele M. Christiansen was appointed to the Utah Court of Appeals in June 2010 by Governor Gary Herbert.
-Prior to her appointment, Judge Christiansen had been serving as a Third District Court Judge since May 2007.
-Judge Christiansen received her law degree from the University of Utah College of Law in 1995.
+Judge Michele M. Christiansen Forster was appointed to the Utah Court of Appeals in June 2010 by Gov. Gary Herbert.
+Prior to her appointment, Judge Christiansen Forster had been serving as a Third District Court Judge since May 2007.
+Judge Christiansen Forster received her law degree from the University of Utah College of Law in 1995.
 She then served as a judicial law clerk for one year with the Honorable Tena Campbell, United States District Court Judge for the District of Utah, following which she joined the Salt Lake law firm of Parsons Behle & Latimer.
-In March 1998, Judge Christiansen joined the United State Attorney's Office, District of Utah, as an Assistant United States Attorney.
-In January 2005, she was appointed executive director of the Utah Commission on Criminal and Juvenile Justice and in July of 2006, Judge Christiansen became general counsel to Governor Jon M. Huntsman, Jr. During her tenure in the Governor's Office, Judge Christiansen chaired and served on many committees and councils focusing on violence against women, sexual assault, substance abuse, and children's justice issues.
-Judge Christiansen is an adjunct professor at the University of Utah S. J. Quinney College of Law, and currently serves as Co-chair of the Utah State Bar's Pro Bono Commission.
-She also serves on the Executive Board of Women Lawyers of Utah, on the Salt Lake County Bar Association Executive Committee, on the Utah State Bar's Appellate Practice Section Board, as a member of the Utah Sentencing Commission, the Judicial Council's Ethics Advisory Committee, and as chair of the Judicial Council's Commissioner Conduct Committee.
-8/16
+In March 1998, Judge Christiansen Forster joined the United State Attorney's Office, District of Utah, as an Assistant United States Attorney.
+In January 2005, she was appointed executive director of the Utah Commission on Criminal and Juvenile Justice and in July of 2006, Judge Christiansen Forster became general counsel to Gov. Jon M. Huntsman, Jr. During her tenure in the Governor's Office, Judge Christiansen Forster co-chaired the Utah Methamphetamine Joint Task Force and chaired the Utah Sexual Violence Council.
+She served as a member of the Guardian Ad Litem Oversight Panel, the Utah Sentencing Commission Executive Committee, the Utah Substance Abuse and Anti-Violence Coordinating Council, the Governor's Violence Against Women and Families Cabinet Council, the Initiative on Utah Children in Foster Care, and the Access to Justice Council.
+Judge Christiansen Forster is an adjunct professor at the University of Utah S. J. Quinney College of Law, currently serves as Co-chair of the Utah State Bar's Pro Bono Commission, on the Executive Board of Women Lawyers of Utah, on the Salt Lake County Bar Association Executive Committee, as a member of the Utah Sentencing Commission, the Judicial Council's Ethics Advisory Committee, and is chair of the Judicial Council's Commissioner Conduct Committee.
+8-18

 Judge Diana Hagen was appointed to the Utah Court of Appeals in June 2017 by Governor Gary R. Herbert.
 Prior to her appointment, Judge Hagen was the First Assistant United States Attorney for the District of Utah.
 In 1998, she received her law degree Order of the Coif from the University of Utah S.J.
 Quinney College Of Law, where she was a member of the National Moot Court Team and the Utah Law review editorial board.
 Following law school, she served as a law clerk for United States District Court Judge Tena Campbell and then began her practice at the law firm now known as Parr, Brown, Gee & Loveless.
 In 2001, she joined the appellate section of the United States Attorney's Office and later became the Appellate Chief, a position she held for nearly ten years.
 Judge Hagen has served as president of Women Lawyers of Utah, the David K. Watkiss-Sutherland II Inn of Court, the Salt Lake County Bar Association, and the Utah Chapter of the Federal Bar Association.
 She also spent many years as an adjunct professor at the University of Utah S.J.
 Quinney College of Law, where she taught appellate practice and coached intercollegiate moot court teams.
 She has been recognized with a Utah Philanthropy Day Heart & Hands Award for her volunteer work with Girl Scouts of Utah, was named the S.J.
 Quinney College of Law's 2015 Alumna of the Year, and received the FBA Utah Chapter's Distinguished Service Award in 2017.
 Judge Hagen currently serves as chair of the Judicial Branch Education Committee and as an ex officio member of the Utah Bar Commission representing Women Lawyers of Utah.
 12/17